Fullmeals.

 Step 3: Mix the dough

 Mix the ingredients with a wooden spoon until there is no dry flour left and a rough dough forms.
-No kneading is required at this stage.
+No is required at this stage.

 Step 4: First rest